-(1) Individuals who designate themselves to a Sports Wagering Operator as temporarily prohibited from Sports Wagering shall be prohibited from accessing making any deposits into the individual's Sports Wagering Account maintained or placing any wagers on the Sports Wagering Operator's Sports Wagering Platform for the temporary prohibition period specified referred to in 205 CMR 254.03(1).
-Provided, however, that employees of a Sports Wagering Operator who designate themselves to the Sports Wagering Operator as temporarily prohibited from Sports Wagering may engage in Sports Wagering solely for the purposes of performing the employees' job functions.

-(2) Individuals who designate themselves as temporarily prohibited from Sports Wagering shall not collect any winnings or recover any losses resulting from Sports Wagering in violation of the temporary prohibition.

-(3) Upon an individual's initial enrollment onto a Sports Wagering Platform, a Sports Wagering Operator shall conspicuously display a message offering notifying an individual of the opportunity to designate themselves as temporarily prohibited from Sports Wagering.
-A Sports Wagering Operator shall require an individual to acknowledge the following prior to being designated as temporarily prohibited from Sports Wagering:

-(a) That the individual will not access make any deposits into the individual's Sports Wagering Account maintained or place any wagers on the Sports Wagering Operator's Sports Wagering Platform in accordance with 205 CMR 254.02(1);

-(b) That the individual shall not collect any winnings or recover any losses resulting from Sports Wagering in violation of the temporary prohibition in accordance with 205 CMR 254.02(2);
+- (1) Individuals who designate themselves to a Sports Wagering Operator as temporarily prohibited from Sports Wagering shall be prohibited from accessing the individual's Sports Wagering Account maintained on the Sports Wagering Operator's Sports Wagering Platform for the temporary prohibition period specified in 205 CMR 254.03(1).
+Provided, however, that employees of a Sports Wagering Operator who designate themselves to the Sports Wagering Operator as temporarily prohibited from Sports Wagering may engage in Sports Wagering solely for the purposes of performing the employees' job functions. - (2) Individuals who designate themselves as temporarily prohibited from Sports Wagering shall not collect any winnings or recover any losses resulting from Sports Wagering in violation of the temporary prohibition. - (3) Upon an individual's initial enrollment onto a Sports Wagering Platform, a Sports Wagering Operator shall conspicuously display a message offering an individual the opportunity to designate themselves as temporarily prohibited from Sports Wagering.
+A Sports Wagering Operator shall require an individual to acknowledge the following prior to being designated as temporarily prohibited from Sports Wagering: - (a) That the individual will not access the individual's Sports Wagering Account maintained on the Sports Wagering Operator's Sports Wagering Platform in accordance with 205 CMR 254.02(1); - (b) That the individual shall not collect any winnings or recover any losses resulting from Sports Wagering in violation of the temporary prohibition in accordance with 205 CMR 254.02(2);

-(c) That once the individual is designated as temporarily prohibited from Sports Wagering, an individual's attempted Sports Wager may shall be rejected or, if placed, may shall be voided or cancelled by the Sports Wagering Operator.

-(4) If an individual elects to designate themselves as temporarily prohibited from Sports Wagering, the temporary prohibition shall become immediately effective.

-(5) Sports Wagering Operators shall maintain at all times a link prominently placed on the Sports Wagering Operator's Sports Wagering Platform on which individuals may designate themselves as temporarily prohibited from Sports Wagering.

-(6) If the Sports Wagering Operator utilizes an internal management system to track individuals temporarily prohibited from Sports Wagering, the Sports Wagering Operator shall update that system at least every 24 hours with the names of individuals designated as temporarily prohibited from Sports Wagering, or individuals who are no longer designated as temporarily prohibited from Sports Wagering.
+- (c) That once the individual is designated as temporarily prohibited from Sports Wagering, an individual's attempted Sports Wager may be rejected or, if placed, may be voided or cancelled by the Sports Wagering Operator. - (4) If an individual elects to designate themselves as temporarily prohibited from Sports Wagering, the temporary prohibition shall become immediately effective. - (5) Sports Wagering Operators shall maintain at all times a link prominently placed on the Sports Wagering Operator's Sports Wagering Platform on which individuals may designate themselves as temporarily prohibited from Sports Wagering. - (6) If the Sports Wagering Operator utilizes an internal management system to track individuals temporarily prohibited from Sports Wagering, the Sports Wagering Operator shall update that system at least every 24 hours with the names of individuals designated as temporarily prohibited from Sports Wagering, or individuals who are no longer designated as temporarily prohibited from Sports Wagering.
 Such system shall notify the Sports Wagering Operator's marketing and communications departments so as to prevent the further marketing and communication of Sports Wagering material to individuals designated as temporarily prohibited from Sports Wagering.